As More Professionals Work from Home, Employers Need to Keep Them Engaged While Safeguarding their Enterprises from Heightened Cyber-Threats

 When working remotely, social bonds established by employees may become disrupted.
 Certainly, it’s challenging to empathize with a username or to get motivation from reading through an elongated email thread.

 To combat this, try to leave time at the end of a weekly all-hands meeting to have team members share their life experiences.
 Firms in which employees frequently work remotely use video conferencing to share details on personal milestones, such as engagements, weddings, births, birthdays, as well as weekend and holiday plans to maintain social bonding and team camaraderie.
+If your employees don’t already have one, let them expense a webcam.

 4. Defend your inbox.